First steps with analytics

 For Enterprise team managers and plan admins

-As an administrator for an Enterprise account, you have access to advanced analytics that can help you understand even more about your learners and how they’re using Pluralsight.
+As an administrator for an Enterprise account, you have access to advanced analytics that can help you understand even more about your learners and how they’re using Pluralsight Skills.

 This could come in handy when determining which learners should be assigned to different projects, or who could be a good candidate for mentoring opportunities.
 Your learners who have reached expert proficiency might be interested in serving as a mentor to your novice learners who are interested in improving their tech skills quickly.
 Fostering this type of mentor relationship might be exactly what your learners need to make the leap from being passive learners who only watch content that is assigned to them, to productive learners who are highly engaged and actively explore content in the platform on their own.